Hikaru Utada: 2017–2019: Label transfer to Sony Music, Hatsukoi and tour

 On February 9, 2017, it was announced that Utada would switch labels to Sony Music Japan sub-label Epic Records once the contract with Universal expired in March.
 The label announced that new material would be released later in 2017.
 The first digital single under the label, called "Ōzora de Dakishimete", was released digitally worldwide on July 10, 2017.
 The second one, called "Forevermore", was released on July 28.
 A third digital single, "Anata", was released on December 8.
 On December 8, they announced that their Japanese discography, from debut single Automatic to their sixth album Fantôme, would be available on all streaming services but Spotify, where it would become available a month later on January 8, 2018.

 Utada co-produced Nariaki Obukuro's major label debut album, Bunriha no Natsu.
 The first single off the album, "Lonely One", has Utada credited as a featured artist and was released on January 17, 2018.
 On February 10, 2018, it was announced that Utada would provide the theme song "Chikai"/"Don't Think Twice" for the video game Kingdom Hearts III.
-A third studio collaboration with Obukuro was announced to be released in Sheena Ringo's tribute album, Adam to Eve no Ringo.
+A third studio collaboration with Obukuro was announced to be released in Ringo Sheena's tribute album, Adam to Eve no Ringo.

 On April 17, 2018, the song "Hatsukoi", was unveiled in the drama Hana Nochi Hare: Hanadan Next Season.
 It was the second song Utada had collaborated on for the Hana Yori Dango drama series, after "Flavor of Life" in 2007.
 The single was released on May 30.
 "Play a Love Song", the theme song for Suntory Water SWITCH&SPARKLE, was released on April 25.
 On June 27, Utada's seventh Japanese album Hatsukoi was released, their first under Epic.
 A domestic concert tour, called Hikaru Utada Laughter in the Dark Tour 2018 was held from November 6 until December 9, for a total of 12 dates at 6 different venues.
 The album debuted at number one on the Oricon physical and digital weekly charts, with total sales of over 242,000.